CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b4-Python-Ex3.md

 * Understand which Python packages are already installed
 * Install useful Python packages for the Network Programmability Ninja

-When a Python virtual enviroment is installed, it is pretty bare bones, only including a local copy of the Python interpreter and a few Python packages.
+When a Python virtual environment is installed, it is pretty bare bones, only including a local copy of the Python interpreter and a few Python packages.
 You will need to update the Python packages and install new Python packages for this lab.